| Copyright | (c) Ross Paterson 2013 |

 readsData :: (String -> ReadS a) -> Int -> ReadS a Source

-is a parser for datatypes where each alternative begins with a data constructor.
-It parses the constructor and passes it to p
+readsData p d is a parser for datatypes where each alternative begins with a data constructor.
+It parses the constructor and passes it to p.
+Parsers for various constructors can be constructed with readsUnary, readsUnary1 and readsBinary1, and combined with mappend from the Monoid class.

 readsUnaryWith :: (Int -> ReadS a) -> String -> (a -> t) -> String -> ReadS t Source